dlavelle7/LavelleBlog/README.md

 # LavelleBlog
-Simple web app written in Python using Flask Framework
+Simple web app that I wrote in June 2013

-Note: Contrary to the initial commit, this app was originally written in June 2013.